dyno/dyno.github.io/_posts/2014-04-04-shared-library-call.md

 ---

-I am wondering how the execution flow was branched to a function implemented in shared library, and the reference links in the "extending read" section gives enough info about the theory.
+I am wondering how the execution flow was branched to a function implemented in shared library, and the reference links in the "_Extended Reading_" section gives enough info about the theory.
 I only make the following experiment to show the process. `PLT` and `GOT` are the key to the translation.

 * PLT (Procedure Linkage Table)